ShijiMi-Soup/pywebview-with-vite-react/README.md

 ### Third-Party Code

 This project includes code from a project by Roman, used under the BSD 3-Clause License.
+See the [LICENSE-Roman](./LICENSE-Roman) file for more details.